php-arsenal/safe-salesforce-saver-bundle/README.md

         $this->safeSalesforceSaver = $safeSalesforceSaver;
     }

     // This way of saving will wait for the save result from Salesforce.
-This means that you can immediately access the newly inserted ID afterwards. public function saveSingle(Object $object): string
+This means that you can immediately access the newly inserted ID after Salesforce saved the record. public function saveSingle(Object $object): string
     {
         $this->safeSalesforceSaver->save($object);